AntiParty/patches-twitch/README.md

 # Patches-Twitch

 Patches-Twitch is a TypeScript-powered Twitch bot that provides real-time player stats, account linking, and interactive commands for streamers.
-Used to be for Spectre divide now transfered over to THE FINALS
+Used to be for Spectre divide, now transferred over to THE FINALS.

+---

+## Overview

+Patches-Twitch is designed for streamers who want to display live stats, manage player accounts, and interact with their audience using Twitch chat commands.
+It supports account linking, Discord notifications, and custom commands.
+The bot is modular, easy to extend, and runs on Bun for fast performance.

 ## Table of Contents
 - [Installation](#installation)